nixinator/katacoda-scenarios/nix-garbage-collection/step3.md

 `ls -lha result`{{execute}}
 `nix-store -qR $(readlink result)`{{execute}}

-will get you the same dependices, as it point to the same place.
+will get you the same dependices, as it points to the same place.

+GCROOTS

 `cd /nix/var/nix/gcroots`{{execute}}